What Managers Need to Know About Security

 I was reminded by Michael Richardson of CREDIL that Drupal security planning needs to be done from the beginning of the process to the end and that insecure protocols like FTP simply should not be allowed.
 If the site has already launched and security hasn't been thought through, it is going to be a bigger, more expensive process.

+This is a small part of a free Drupal Security Guide that we wrote and are maintaining.
 If you have questions about the security of your Drupal website or think your site may have been compromised, give us a call.

 About The Author